AntonSol919/linkspace/homepage/basics.md

 Supernets better model the reality of multi party communication - asynchronous and authenticated[^auth]

-[^auth]:Authenticated as in: cryptographicaly proven that messages were created by a user of a public key regardless where how you got the message - I call this the reality of multi party communication because a wire-dump of an HTTPS session is proof of autenticity of the host's message.
-Using that property is just unnecessarily complicated.
+[^auth]:Authenticated as in: cryptographicaly proven that messages were created by a user of a public key regardless how you got the message - I call this 'the reality' because a wire-dump of an HTTPS session is also proof that the key holder send the message.

-In the long run they can end up with less moving parts and with fewer configurations.
+In the long run they could end up with less moving parts and with fewer configurations.

-Most important above all, anyone can take responsibility.
+Also important is that anyone can take responsibility.
-It is dangerous to perpetuate a paradigm where users give away control and can't take it back.
+It is not without danger for billions of people to spend hours each day in a paradigm where they can not take back control over systems they consider the 'public square'.

 My hope is to look back at this time as the era of digital fiefdoms.
-The next era - of the digital supernets - will hopefully balance out the influence of host-administrators.
-Users will define what a 'real' copy is; a digital space by people for people.
+The next era should balance out the influence of host-administrators, and together people can define what a 'real' copy is.

 ### Isn't it a good thing that a host can administrate what I and others see online?

+I agree it is not categorically a bad thing.

+To have an administrator that filters the digital space there are a multiple options.
+To name a two:

-There are a couple of options.
-You can trust the public key of third party service to whitelist content.
-Effectively emulating the current system.
-But unlike the current system, you can replace them.
+An application can have you trust the public key of third party service to whitelist content.
+Effectively emulating the current system of 'admins', while still having users give the option to replace them.

-Furthermore, it's trivial to vouch for your friends.
+Or an application can have you trust only signatures from friends or friends of friends.

-With AI driving the cost of bullshit to zero, such cross application identities will be critical.
+(A system that will become more important as AI drives the cost of bullshit to zero.)

-### Won't it devolve to the same paradigm of centralized systems?
+### Won't we end up with the same paradigm of centralized control?

 Maybe, maybe not.
 If a user could walk away from a host server without much trouble, the host has to give a better deal than they do now.

 ## Why not [alternative]?{#alts}

-There are two types of systems I'm positive aren't enough to be a new concept for the digital space.
+There are two types of systems I'm positive aren't the right building blocks for the next digital space.

 - Synchronizing chain of trust: Is slow and not useful for the vast majority of users.
 - Faster email: (like ActivityPub) is just faster email - without being very fast - plus most of the list below.